 - equitystrategy - strategy account equity (owned by strategy provider)

-- equityinvestment - investment account equity (owned by investors)
+- equityinvestment - investment account equity (owned by investors) by investors)

 - open_orders_spread_cost - total spread (difference between buy and sell price) cost at the moment of the copy action.
 Current market prices are logged immediately upon the copy action.